INDONESIAN VISA REGULATIONS FOR FOREIGNERS WISHINGTO WORK IN INDONESIA

 Evidence that the applicant has sufficient funds to maintain him/herself during his/her stay in Indonesia (e.g. recent bank statements) or/and a third-party letter guaranteeing to support the applicant financially during his/her stay in Indonesia, together with documentary evidence of the ability to do so.

 Visa application fee depends on the type of visa applied for and length of stay granted by the Immigration Office in Indonesia.

-- Application fees are non-refundable under all circumstances.
+- Fees are non-refundable under any circumstances.